In this article I’m going to look at making offers on houses that are owned by private sellers – as opposed to bank sellers.

 Once you get a signed contract with your seller, send it over to your closing agent or Real Estate attorney.
 I prefer to use attorneys on all of my transactions (even for my deals in non-attorney states).
 Attorneys add a layer of protection that I am comfortable with and they handle all of the paperwork (so I don’t have to).
 Once you turn your contract in to your attorney or closing agent, you are ready to find your buyer and get paid!.

 **If you DO NOT already have a list of cash buyers for your deals you will want to try out the Cash Buyer Data Feed.
 It’ll give you instant access to all of the cash buyers in your area (and around the country) that are actively buying properties for cash.
-We are currently running a trial offer at a ridiculously low price on the Cash Buyer Data Feed.
+We are currently offering a FREE search to see how many cash buyers are in your market!

 When putting an offer on a house your job is to make it easy for the seller to say “yes”.